 The Company has completed a number of transactions in 2022 and 2023 to position itself to advance the Cotabambas Project.
 On December 3, 2021, the Company completed the sale of 75% of the Antilla Project for \$7.4 million in cash and \$2.1 million receivable (the "Second Payment") which was due to be paid in October 2022.

-During the six months ended June 30, 2023, the Company agreed to amend the Antilla Copper sale agreement with Calisto Cobre Resources Corp. (formerly Heeney Capital Acquisition Company, "HCAC") ("Calisto") in which both parties agreed to the following amended terms:
+During the year ended December 31, 2023, the Company agreed to amend the Antilla Copper sale agreement with Calisto Cobre Resources Corp. (formerly Heeney Capital Acquisition Company, "HCAC").